 we sat for a while at a rest stop. able to use the toilets, grab a snack, and stretch our legs.

-this is the view from the interior of the bathroom of the rest stop. (and if you think that's good, rest stop food is a major part of their draw)
+the bathroom of the rest stop. (and if you think that's good, rest stop

 and since i also had a newish camera. i walked around with her while she took shots.